 This document contains general information only and doesn't take into account your personal objectives, financial situation or needs.
-You should consider the appropriateness of the information in this document with regard to your objectives, situation and needs.
-You should obtain financial advice tailored to your circumstances.
-Call us if you would like to speak to a qualified financial adviser.
+Before acting on any information in this document, you should consider the appropriateness of the information with regard to your objectives, situation and needs.
+You should consider obtaining financial advice tailored to your circumstances.
+Before making any decision to acquire or continue to hold any financial product, you should consider whether the product is right for you by reading the relevant product disclosure statement (PDS).
+Call us if you would like to speak to a qualified financial adviser about your account.